Eine Person sitzt an einem Holztisch und verwendet einen Laptop mit der ChatGPT-Seite im Browser.

 Whether ChatGPT or GPT on Azure is suitable for your company can depend on several factors.
 For example:

-• Suitable use cases: What are the areas of application for ChatGPT in companies?
-Where can ChatGPT be used to its full potential?
+• Suitable use cases: What are the areas of application for ChatGPT in your company?
+Where can ChatGPT be used to its fullest potential?

 A white paper titled ‘Talk to Your Data’ shows a robotic hand touching a keyboard, along with a table of contents and a diagram of business data.